“Medicines cure diseases but only Doctors cure patients” – Carl Jung

 If your profession demands a lot of time & energy, then you may find it difficult to pay attention to your financial health.
 In that case, it will be wise to outsource it to a finance professional.

-A certified financial planner will give a holistic approach to insurance planning, investment planning & tax planning.
+A certified financial planner will give a holistic approach to insurance planning, investment planning estate planning & tax planning as best suited to you as a doctor.
 As a doctor, you would know that prescribed medicine works better than over-the-counter medicine.

 How long have you been postponing your financial Health check-up?
 Do it right away!